What Aaron Sorkin Left Out of His Newest Film

 A circus-like atmosphere pervaded the courthouse during the trial.
 At one point the judge ordered Seale bound to a chair and gagged.

-Retro Report spoke to witnesses who saw Pigasus first hand for our series on the history of American political conventions.
-You can find the entire playlist here.
+Retro Report spoke to witnesses who saw Pigasus first hand for our story, “Lessons from the 1968 Democratic Convention: Under the Shadow of Protests,” above.
+You can find our series on the history of American political conventions here.